A Precursor Plateau and Pre-Maximum [O II] Emission in the Superluminous SN2019szu: A Pulsational Pair-Instability Candidate: Analysis

 At late times the spectrum has transitioned into its nebular phase, defined by the broad emission lines and lack of thermal continuum.
 The spectra of SN2019szu at these phases are much more consistent with other SLSNe, as can be seen in Figure \ref{fig:late time comp}.
 Prominent lines (labelled in Figure \ref{fig:labelled}) include [O II] $\lambda$3727, [O II] $\lambda\lambda$7320,7330, Ca II $\lambda\lambda$3934,3969, [O III] $\lambda$4363, [O III] $\lambda\lambda$4959,5007, Mg I] $\lambda$4571, and a blend of iron lines around 5200\,$\Angstrom$ including [Fe II] $\lambda$5250.

 One notable difference is the lack of [O I] $\lambda$6300 emission in SN2019szu.
 This line is visible in most of the spectra of the other SLSNe at a similar phase and so reflects a high and persistent degree of oxygen ionisation in SN2019szu.
-Although LSQ14an displays very little [O I] in the spectrum obtained at +111 days, it shows strong [O I] in a late time spectrum obtained +410 days \citep{Jerkstrand2017b}.
 In the sample of SLSN nebular spectra analysed by \citet{Nicholl2019c}, three out of 12 events showed evidence for weak [O I] $\lambda$6300 and with [O II] dominating the 7300\,$\Angstrom$ region.
 This could be due to runaway ionisation which is believed to occur in the magnetar central engine scenario for low ejecta masses and a high power pulsar wind nebula.
 The result of this is a sharp switch of the spectra from O I dominated to O II/O III dominated.
-In the O II/O III dominated space this leads to a suppression of [O I] $\lambda$6300 emission as seen in SN2019szu \citep{Jerkstrand2017b, Omand2022}.
+In the O II/O III dominated space this leads to a suppression of [O I] $\lambda$6300 emission as seen in SN2019szu \citep{Jerkstrand2017b, Omand2023}.
+Alternatively, this line could emerge at later phases even for events with massive ejecta.
+SN2015bn and LSQ14an are modelled to have $\gtrsim$10\,M$_{\odot}$ of ejecta and show little [O I] emission at early on in their nebular phase (+243 and +111 days respectively).
+But both events show much stronger emission after 300-400 days \citep{Jerkstrand2017b, Nicholl2016c}.
+We do not have spectra for SN2019szu at such a late phase.

 The [O II] and [O III] emission lines, previously blended with broad absorption lines of O II and Fe III, are now much more easily isolated, confirming our earlier identification of [O II] $\lambda\lambda$7320,7330.